 Trust – as seen in Sister Faustina’s life – is an essential element in the interior life, the foundation in striving for union with God.
 Sister Faustina learned from the Lord Jesus that trust is the only vessel with which to draw graces (Diary 1578); it is a source of peace and happiness because He himself will take care of the person who trusts in Him (Diary 1273); and He will heap His confidence upon this soul and give it all it asks (Diary 453).
 He assured that, He who trusts in my mercy will not perish, for all his affairs are Mine, and his enemies will be shattered at the base of My footstool (Diary 723).
 He asked her to invite other souls to trust and requested that she implore trust for the dying.
 The Lord urged her to fight for the salvation of souls by encouraging them to trust in the mercy of God.
-I desire trust from my creatures, Jesus said to Sister Faustina, Encourage souls to place great trust in My fathomless mercy (Diary 1059).
+“When my soul is tormented, my only thought is this: Jesus is good and full of mercy, and even if the world were to fall apart under my feet, I would not stop trusting in Him” (Diary 1059).

 Because of her trust, her complete submission to the will of God, her childlike trust in the heavenly Father in every situation, even painful ones, great things were accomplished in Sister Faustina’s life: on earth she attained the mystical summit of union with God, and, through her, the Lord could transmit to the world the message of His mercy, through which many souls would attain salvation (Diary 1300).